sharpie7/pico-pattern/README.md

 Dean is very disparaging about Pico-mposite, but I think it works really well and demonstrates very nicely the power of the DMA and PIO state machines on the RP2040.
 Great work Dean!

-The Pi Pico is a 3.3V part, but this should be ample headroom over the 5V TTL threshold for a "high" signal.
-Therefore I have not included level shifters in this design.
+The Pi Pico is a 3.3V part, but this should be over the 5V TTL threshold for a "high" signal.
+Therefore I have not included level shifters in this design. ** Note that due to the lower voltage this pattern generator is more sensitive to bad connections than a 5V source would be.
+If there are problems then check all the connectors along the video path are clean and properly connected. **

 Professional video pattern generators often include the pattern over the full area of the scan (including areas that are normally off-screen).
 For most patterns this version only includes the pattern within the border of the normal picture.
 For my specific application this is preferable, but it wouldn't be a big job to modify the behaviour.

+The patterns generated are slightly wider than a real BBC Micro, but near enough to be suitable for adjusting screens if you are not looking for ultimate precision.

-Currently the pattern generator only ouputs RGB video.
+Currently the pattern generator only outputs RGB video.
 It could be adapted to use the existing work in Pico-mposite to output other video formats.

 The video output from this device is not interlaced.